bxdoan/bxdoan/README.md

 <div align="center">

-> Fall seven times and stand up eight.
+> When you give up, that’s when the game ends.

-> — Japanese Proverb —
+> — Mitsuyoshi Anzai —

 </div>